uatthaphon/laravel-activity-monitor/README.md

 $am->ip;                                // Get user ip address

 $traces = $am->traces;                  // Get traces

-// if $traces not null then you can access its foreach ($traces as $key => $value) {
+foreach ($traces as $key => $value) {
     // do something
 }

 $meta = $am->meta;                      // Get you custom meta data

-// if $meta not null then you can access its foreach ($meta as $key => $value) {
+foreach ($meta as $key => $value) {
     // do something
 }